alphagov/re-build-systems-test/examples/gds_specific_dns_and_jenkins/README.md

 # Example configuration for GDS teams

+This working example specific to GDS users demonstrates how you can use our modules to deploy jenkins using terraform.
+By working through the example it will result in you having a working deployment of jenkins using our terraform modules.

 There are 3 initial steps to set up your Jenkins platform:

 1. Provision the DNS infrastructure.